 Edge Server Behavior Differences

-- To ensure globally unique changelist and traitlot (used by p4 attribute) numbers, Edge Server commands that create new changelists and trailots contact the commit server to issue the new changelist or traitlot.
+To ensure globally unique changelist and trait lot (used by p4 attribute) numbers, Edge Server commands that create new changelists and trait lots contact the commit server to issue the new changelist or trait lot.
 To ensure globally unique client and label names, Edge Server commands that create new clients and labels contact the commit server to issue the new client or label.

-- Files of type +l are handled specially in a distributed installation.
-When +l filetypes are opened, the Edge Server contacts the Commit Server to ensure that the file is not locked on another Edge Server.
+Exclusively locked file types (+l) are handled specially in a distributed installation.
+When +l file types are opened, the Edge Server contacts the Commit Server to ensure that the file is not locked on another Edge Server.
 The +l filetype performs exclusive file locking with the same semantics as in a non-Distributed Perforce installation.

-- Files using the RCS storage format undergo multiple file format conversions during submit.
-Use text+C or text+F storage formats instead to avoid this penalty, or consider the use of the lbr.autocompress configurable which makes it so files of type 'text' are stored at 'text+C' and not RCS text deltas for all revisions in a single archive file.
+Files using the RCS storage format undergo multiple file format conversions during submit.
+Use text+C or text+F storage formats instead to avoid this penalty, or consider the use of the lbr.autocompress configurable which makes it so files of type text are stored as individual gzipped archives (text+C) and not RCS text deltas for all revisions in a single archive file.

 Differences in Command Behavior

 Searching for shelves affecting particular files can be done only on the Edge Server where the shelf was created, or on the Commit Server if the shelf was promoted.

 A client workspace is bound to its Edge Server when it is created, and may not be used on other Edge Servers.
 The p4 clients command displays only those clients bound to this Edge Server; use the -a flag to display the complete list of clients, or the -s serverID flag to display the list of clients bound to a specific Edge Server.